Reduce, Reuse, Recycle

 - Providing essential clothing to people who, for whatever reason, cannot afford to shop in mainstream retailers.
 They can buy a better brand or quality in the charity shop than they could afford new.

-- Creating social employment though CE and TUS schemes
+- Creating social employment for about 1,500 people though CE and TUS schemes

 - Reskilling, upskilling and training opportunities